go-qml/qml/README.md

   * The current [Ubuntu SDK](http://developer.ubuntu.com/get-started/), or equivalent Qt libraries
   * Packages _qtbase5-private-dev_ and _qtdeclarative5-private-dev_ or equivalent header files, for the dynamic meta object support

-In practice, if you are in Ubuntu, this should work assuming you have Go 1.2-dev installed:
+In practice, if you are in Ubuntu, this should work for the Qt dependencies:

     sudo add-apt-repository ppa:ubuntu-sdk-team/ppa
     sudo apt-get update
     sudo apt-get install ubuntu-sdk qtbase5-private-dev qtdeclarative5-private-dev

+For installing Go 1.2 from sources, check the [Go documentation](http://golang.org/doc/install/source).

 Installation
 ------------